appacademy/SWEO-Part-Time-Resources/4-Module/7-week/2-day/README.md

 - `I will be asking for you to show your kanban board in stand ups`

 ## Project Roadmap for Today (Week 25 Day 2)
-- Go through `standup` and prepare for these questions with your Project Advisor
 - Goals and Tasks by Tomorrow
     - Find your strategy and get started
 	- `In Good Shape:` Implemented half of the first CRUD feature